jundalisay/superb/content/en/research/smith/wealth-of-nations/book-3/chapter-1.md

 This demand for finished work can be increased only in proportion to the extension of improvement and cultivation.
 Had human institutions never disturbed the natural course of things, the town's progressive wealth would be consequential and proportional to the countryside's improvement.

-5 In our North American colonies, uncultivated land is still available on easy terms.
+{{< s v="5" >}} In our North American colonies, uncultivated land is still available on easy terms.

 No manufactures for distant sale have ever been established in any town.
 When a North American craftsman has more stock than needed for supplying the neighbouring countryside, he uses it to buy and improve uncultivated land.

 He does not use it to establish a manufacture for distant sale.
 From an craftsman, he becomes a planter.

-He cannot be bribed to work for other people by= large wages, or the easy subsistence craftsmen get from the countryside.
+He cannot be bribed to work for other people by:
+- large wages, or
+- the easy subsistence craftsmen get from the countryside.

 He feels that an craftsman is the servant of his customers from whom he gets his subsistence.
 A planter who cultivates his own land derives his subsistence from the labour of his own family.
 A planter is really a master and is independent of all the world.

-6 On the contrary, in countries where there is no uncultivated land, or none that can be had easily, every craftsman with extra stock tries to use it for more distant sale.
+{{< s v="6" >}} On the contrary, in countries where there is no uncultivated land, or none that can be had easily, every craftsman with extra stock tries to use it for more distant sale.

 The smith starts an iron works and the weaver starts a linen factory.
 Those manufactures gradually become more subdivided, improved, and refined in very obvious ways.

-7 Upon equal profits, manufacturing is naturally preferred to foreign commerce, for the same reason that agriculture is naturally preferred to manufacturing.
+{{< s v="7" >}} Upon equal profits, manufacturing is naturally preferred to foreign commerce, for the same reason that agriculture is naturally preferred to manufacturing.

 The capital of the landlord or farmer is more secure than that of the manufacturer.
 The manufacturer’s capital is always in view.